aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 I _highly_ recommend completing the tutorial included with CE before moving on.
 Understanding what you learn rather than simply memorizing it is important.
 Know what you're doing and why and you will be successful.

-Next up are is a crash course on using IDA.
+Next up is a crash course on using IDA.